Note-Taking in Math and Physics Lectures: Why It Fails and What to Do

 Elaborative note-taking systems (Cornell notes, concept mapping, etc.) can be more effective than passive transcription because they involve hypothesis generation and connection-making—introducing elaborative encoding.
 But you still can’t escape the fundamental constraint: during lectures, someone else controls the rate and order of information.
 Your cognitive effort is better spent on understanding and generating questions than on recording what’s being presented.

-Start with one lecture.
-Skip the notes.
+For one lecture, do not try to build a full transcript.
 Focus entirely on following the reasoning and generating questions.
-After class, self-explain one example, then solve two problems (use the Five-Step Strategy in physics).
+After class, use your questions to guide self-study: self-explain a worked example, then solve problems using the Five-Step Strategy in physics or an analogous forward-reasoning structure in math.

 Track what happens.
 Do you understand the material better?
 Can you solve problems more confidently?
-Give it 2-3 weeks—habit change is uncomfortable at first, but the payoff in learning is substantial.
+Give it 2-3 weeks.
+Habit change is uncomfortable at first, but the payoff is that your class time starts training the same reasoning you need in exams.

-If you’re prepping for a big written exam, tie these habits into the loop outlined in Why You’re Not Ready for the Math and Physics Exam (and What to Do Instead).
+If you are prepping for a big written exam, tie these habits into Why You’re Not Ready for the Math and Physics Exam (and What to Do Instead).
 It sequences retrieval, problem solving, Hint & Try, self-explanation, and elaborative encoding around old exams.

 The Research Support